elasticdeeplearning/edl/doc/boss_tutorial.md

 - Define data feeders for test and train

-The feeder reads a BATCH_SIZE of data each time and feed them to the training/testing process.
+The feeder reads a BATCH_SIZE of data each time and feeds them to the training/testing process.
 If the user wants some randomness on the data order, she can define both a BATCH_SIZE and a buf_size.
 That way the data feeder will yield the first BATCH_SIZE data out of a shuffle of the first buf_size data.